bioperl/bioperl.github.io/howtos/Writing_BioPerl_Tests.md

 can_ok($testobj, @methods);
 ```

-Significant differences between [Test](https://metacpan.org/pod/Test&mode=all) and [Test::More](https://metacpan.org/pod/Test::More&mode=all)
+Significant differences between [Test](http://search.cpan.org/search?query=Test) and [Test::More](https://metacpan.org/pod/Test::More&mode=all)
 ---------------------------------------------------

-When either converting tests over from [Test](https://metacpan.org/pod/Test&mode=all) or writing new tests based on older [Test](https://metacpan.org/pod/Test&mode=all)-based code, take note of some small gotchas that occur.
+When either converting tests over from [Test](http://search.cpan.org/search?query=Test) or writing new tests based on older Test code, take note of some small gotchas that occur.

 For instance, descriptive messages passed as an additional argument to `ok()` in [Test](https://metacpan.org/pod/Test&mode=all) are diagnostic in nature (show up on failure).